The Importance of Voice Control in Senior Living

 As technology progresses at an exponential rate, every successive generation of digital products becomes more intuitive and applicable to everyday life.
 With each iteration, technology makes everyday tasks easier to accomplish for everyone.

-One piece of technology that’s caught on especially well with seniors is the use of voice control devices.
-For senior living communities, voice control adoption represents a bold new way to make resident’s lives that much easier and safer.
+One piece of technology that’s caught on especially well is the use of voice control for seniors.
+For senior living communities, voice control adoption through the use of a smart device or other device represents a bold new way to make resident’s lives that much easier and safer.

 What are Voice Control Devices and Common Uses?

 Voice control is a touchless technology solution.
 Everyday commercial uses include Siri on your iPhone or Amazon Alexa in your home.
-How it works is simple: you speak commands into a phone or a speaker and the Automated Intelligence (AI) device then performs the desired action.
-Or, you ask a question and it will then respond with an answer.
+How it works is simple: you speak a voice command into a phone or a speaker and the Automated Intelligence (AI) device then performs the desired action.
+Or, you ask the smart device a question and it will then respond with an answer.

 For instance, if you wanted to dim your smart lights, you’d simply say “[Alexa or Siri] turn off my Hue lights.”
 The voice control AI would hear it’s name called, process the request, and then turn off the lights, all without you ever having to leave the comfort of your couch.